 Skip to main content

-Every source — Reddit, Hacker News, the web, your own — maps its items onto one shape, so the report layer never has to care where a quote came from:
+Every source — Reddit, Hacker News, the web, your own — produces items in the same two shapes, so the rest of metalworks doesn’t care where a quote came from:

-• CorpusRecord — a top-level item: id, source, source_id, url, title, text, author_hash, engagement, created_at, and an open extra map for source-specific fields (subreddit, domain, rating…).
+• CorpusRecord — one thing people are talking about (a Reddit post, an HN story, a web page): id, source, url, title, text, author_hash, engagement, created_at, plus an extra map for anything source-specific (subreddit, domain, rating…).

-• CorpusComment — a quote-bearing sub-item of a record (a reply or thread comment), the same spine plus a parent_id.
+• CorpusComment — a comment under a record (a reply), the same fields plus a parent_id.

 The demand report and what’s inside it